DrTreEsq/GitHub_Portfolio/README.md

 </img>

 <h3 align="center">
-Currently Enhancing IT and Cloud Skills, Mathematic skills, and Physics Skills in pursuit of MS (Computer Science)
+Currently Enhancing IT, Cloud, and Mathematic Skills in pursuit of MS in Computer Science
 </h3>

 <h4 align="center">